 Niltze (Hello) NITEPers!

 Welcome to the Mentoring Circle.
 I am Daniel Gallardo your Digital Peer Mentor.
-I am a Mestizx cuir (queer) from Mexihco.
-I am Nahua and P’urhépecha on my father’s side of the family and on my mother’s side of the family, I am of settler ancestry, Berber-Andalusian and French.
-I am a doctoral student in Educational Studies and have been part of the NITEP family for the last 3 years.
+I am a nonbinary Mestizx from Mexico.
+I am Nahua and P’urhépecha on my father’s side of the family and on my mother’s side, I am of settler ancestry, Berber-Andalusian and French.
+I am a doctoral student in Educational Studies and have been part of the NITEP family for the last 5 years.

 Looking for that digital resource tip you saw in the bulletin a few weeks ago?
 Here you will find it!
 Every week we will feature digital resource tips from the student bulletins, as well as additional links and tools you may find useful.